-Figure~\ref{fig:3} shows the centrality dependence of $\pt$-integrated $v_2$ of charged hadrons with positive or negative $p_x$ in Au+Au collision at $200A$ GeV from the AMPT model.
-The $v_2$ results integrated over $\pt>1.5$ GeV/$c$ show a significant left-right splitting, consistent with that shown in Fig.~\ref{fig:2}.
-On the other hand, the $v_2$ results of charged hadrons integrated over all $\pt$ show a very small splitting, while the order of splitting is also opposite to that of hadrons with $\pt>1.5$ GeV/$c$.
-This is because the corresponding directed flow $v_1$ from the AMPT model changes sign (at $\pt \sim 0.7$ GeV/$c$), as shown in Fig.~\ref{fig:1}.
-We also show in Fig.~\ref{fig:3} the $v_2(\pxp)/v_2(\pxn)$ ratio, which represents the relative left-right $v_2$ splitting.
-While the ratio of $v_2$ integrated over all $\pt$ is rather flat versus centrality and close to one, the ratio of $v_2$ integrated over $\pt>1.5$ GeV/$c$ shows a significant dependence on centrality, where the relative splitting is the biggest for the most central events.
-This is possible because, although both $v_2$ and $v_1$ are usually very small for central collisions, according to Eq.\eqref{v2s} the relative $v_2$ splitting mostly depends on $v_1/v_2$, which could be large.
+Figure~\ref{fig:3} shows the centrality dependence of the integrated $v_2$ of charged hadrons with positive or negative $p_x$ in Au+Au collisions at $200A$ GeV from the AMPT model.
+The $v_2$ integrated over $\pt>1.5$ GeV/$c$ shows a significant left-right splitting, consistent with that shown in Fig.~\ref{fig:2}.
+On the other hand, the $v_2$ integrated over all $\pt$ shows a very small splitting, while the order of splitting is also opposite to that of the $v_2$ integrated over $\pt>1.5$ GeV/$c$.
+This is because the directed flow $v_1$ from the AMPT model changes sign at $\pt \sim 0.7$ GeV/$c$, as shown in Fig.~\ref{fig:1}.
+We also show in Fig.~\ref{fig:3} the ratio $v_2(\pxp)/v_2(\pxn)$ to represent the relative left-right $v_2$ splitting.
+While the ratio of the split $v_2$ integrated over all $\pt$ is rather flat versus centrality, the ratio of the split $v_2$ integrated over $\pt>1.5$ GeV/$c$ shows a significant dependence on centrality, where the relative splitting is the biggest for the most central events.
+This is possible because, although both $v_2$ and $v_1$ usually approach zero for central collisions, the relative $v_2$ splitting mostly depends on $v_1/v_2$, which could be large.